TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 1. Use list_home_users to confirm that the specified home is among the homes the acting user belongs to and that this user has an admin role within it.
 2. To add a new accessory to the home, Use add_accessory_to_home with a unique serial number to complete the registration.
 3. To assign accessory to a room
-4. Locate the specific accessory by checking the device list through list_accessories.
+4. Locate the specific accessory by checking the accessory list through list_accessories.
 5. Find the target room by searching the list of home rooms via list_rooms.
 6. Apply the assignment of accessory to room using assign_accessory_to_room.
 7. Removing accessory from room:
-8. To clear a device's room location, find the accessory in the device list via list_accessories
+8. To clear an accessory's room location, find the accessory in the accessory list via list_accessories
 9. Use remove_accessory_from_room to decouple it from its current room assignment.
 10. For viewing accessory current state:
-11. To see real-time data for a device, obtain the accessory through list_accessories.
+11. To see real-time data for an accessory, obtain the accessory through list_accessories.
 12. Pull the full configuration and state details (such as "online" or "recording" status) via get_accessory.
 13. To add an action to scene:
 14. Retrieve the accessory, scene from the home's list via list_accessories and list_home_scenes.
-15. Verify the device is currently online and reachable by checking get_accessory_reachability.
+15. Verify the accessory is currently online and reachable by checking get_accessory_reachability.
 16. Implement the command by adding it as a scene action using add_action_to_scene.

 ## SOP 9.
 Create or Update Scene